neil-lindquist/neil-lindquist.github.io/cv.md

 Eagle Scout (awarded June 2014)

-# Submitted for Publication
+# Accepted for Publication

 Replicated Computational Results (RCR) Report for “Code Generation for Generally Mapped Finite Elements”
+* In ACM Transactions on Mathematical Software
-* A replication of the computational results in the named paper by Robert C. Kirby, Lawrence Mitchell
+* A replication of the computational results in the named paper by Robert C. Kirby and Lawrence Mitchell

 # Presentations